VojislavD/tall-components/README.md

 </x-tc-th>
 ```

-And then you can sort results based on name like this:"
+And then you can sort results based on name like this:

 ```php
 ...